Interested in getting involved in computational research? Interested in computers, math, or black holes?

 My research brings together all three of these fields and there's much work to do:

-which require computational modeling to really understand them.
+require computational modeling to really understand them.
 These models are a bit simpler than gravity,

 and yet their phenomena are not well understood.
-Examples include Q-Balls, Skyrmions, the Faddeev-Skyrme model for Hopf solitons, monopoles, domain walls, and strings.
+Examples include Q-Balls, Skyrmions, the Faddeev-Skyrme model

 There are also mathematical questions (e.g. of global existence) with a variety of geometrically motivated models and with